spieglt/FlyingCarpet/README.md

-**Update January 4, 2019**
+**Update January 7, 2019**

+I'm going to try improve the network code before posting new binaries.
+Ad hoc wifi does not seem very stable on Linux and I worry is not supported for many cards.

 The major refactor and rewrite in Qt is done.
 There is no longer a need for a separate CLI branch.
 The Qt version requires external files, but I wanted to keep it a standalone binary, so I've written a wrapper that outputs everything to `$temp` and runs from there.
-The code is much improved and the program should be stabler and easier to use.
-I'm calling this version 2.0 and will be working through the planned features mentioned below soon.

 # Flying Carpet